-Sunny Bright Conditions
+Sunny & Bright Conditions

-Bright sunny skies light up your baits, especially in clear water.
-When things are bright and clear you want to go with natural colors and presentations.
+Bright, sunny skies light up your baits, especially in clear water.
+When the climate is bright and clear, you want to go with natural colors and presentations.
 Concentrate on imitating exactly what the bass are feeding.
-For example if bass are feeding on crawfish use a natural green pumpkin or brown colored soft plastic.
-Use swim jigs or swim baits in ayu or other natural style colors like bluegill.
+For example, if bass are feeding on crawfish, use a natural green pumpkin or brown colored soft plastic.
+Use swim jigs, swim baits, or other natural-style colors like bluegill.
 The key to bright skies is to keep it natural.
-Plus, look for the bass to be holding in shade.
-They don’t really enjoy the sun in their eyes.
+Plus, look for the bass to be holding in shade; they don’t really enjoy the sun in their eyes.

-When a storm is coming in take advantage of the feeding flurry.
+When a storm is coming, take advantage of the feeding flurry.
 Use moving baits to cover a lot of water to get as many bites as possible.
 Crankbaits, Spinnerbaits, and Swimming Jigs are all good options that move.
 These types of baits can really get hammered when the cold fronts and storms are moving in.
-After the front leaves and things become still, use texas rigged soft plastics or drop shot rigs.
+After the front leaves and things become still, use Texas rigged soft plastics or drop shot rigs.
 Keeping things slow and subtle in front of the bass with soft plastics can be your best bet for getting bites after a front or storm has come through.